Music Video As Fine Art And More Surprises: This Week In Music

 Track 1.
 Frank Ocean – Provider

 Frank Ocean is a provider, because Frank keeps delivering.
 At this rate we can compile a new album solely based off these rogue singles that Ocean has delivered via his Blonded Radio streaming show.
-“Provider” dropped on the 007 episode, and trust us that the song is a real bonding experience for any fan of Frank Ocean.
+“Provider” dropped on the 007 episode, and trust us, that the song is a real bonding experience for any fan of Frank Ocean.

 Track 2.
 Halsey – Bad At love

-Still streaming Halsey’s Billboard topping record hopeless fountain kingdom?
+Still streaming Halsey’s Billboard-topping record Hopeless Fountain Kingdom?
 So are we.
-“Bad at Love” is the latest music video to come out since kingdom was released in June.
-It’s set in an arid desert with Police Officers dressed in all white, and an orange drop top Cadillac.
+“Bad at Love” is the latest music video to come out since Kingdom was released in June.
+It’s set in an arid desert with police officers dressed in all white, and an orange drop-top Cadillac.

 Track 3.
 Saint Mesa – Lion

-Here’s a song that you would hear in a cinematic setting, fits perfectly on a movie soundtrack.
-If the sound and set up doesn’t pull you in, guess what?
+Here’s a song that you would hear in a cinematic setting, as it fits perfectly on a movie soundtrack.
+If the sound and setup don’t pull you in, guess what?
 Mesa plays the keys, electric guitar, rain stick, and orchestrated a whole horn section for this single.

 Track 4.
 DRAM, A$AP Rocky, Juicy J – Gilligan